DAGScheduler — Stage-Oriented Scheduler

 |

-The input maxPartitionId argument handed over to OutputCommitCoordinator depends on the type of the stage, i.e. ShuffleMapStage or ResultStage .
+The input maxPartitionId argument handed over to OutputCommitCoordinator depends on the type of the stage, i.e. ShuffleMapStage or ResultStage.
 ShuffleMapStage tracks the number of partitions itself (as numPartitions property) while ResultStage uses the internal RDD to find out the number.

 |

-calculates the locality information associated with the missing partitions of the RDD (for the stage it is computed and partition indicies).
+For the missing partitions to compute, submitMissingTasks calculates the locality information associated with the missing partitions of the RDD (for the stage it is computed and partition indicies).

 Note